mishra-ayushknp/selenium-grid/README.md

 - This repo contains example code of running test scripts  using Selenium Grid for *LambdaTest E-Commerce Playground*.

-By default, tests would be running on LambdaTest Platform Chrome browser
+By default, tests would be running on LambdaTest Platform on Chrome browser

 ## :writing_hand: Blog Link